connorbowen/apiq-mvp/docs/TESTING.md

 ---

 **Note**: This testing guide reflects the current state of the APIQ test suite.
 All tests must pass before any code is merged to main, and the no-mock-data policy is strictly enforced through automated checks and code reviews.

+### E2E Network Error Handling

+Network error handling is now tested in E2E by simulating offline mode in Playwright and attempting a fetch to an API endpoint (e.g., /api/health).
+The test expects the fetch to fail with a network error, and the application should handle this gracefully in the UI and API boundary.
+This approach works across Chromium, Firefox, and WebKit, and avoids browser-specific offline pages.

+### OAuth2 Providers Endpoint Test

+The integration test for GET /api/oauth/providers was updated to expect a 200 response (not 401), since the endpoint is public and does not require authentication.